dannystaple/dannystaple.github.io/_posts/2010-02-16-making-the-most-of-west-london.md

 # Holland Park

 This is a gem of a park that can be found between Olympia, Shepherds Bush, Notting Hill and High Street Kensington, putting it on the Central, Circle and District Lines.
-It has it&amp;#039;s own Tube Station, and has attractions like its Opera House, as well as being bordered by a selection of good places to eat and drink.
+It has it's own Tube Station, and has attractions like its Opera House, as well as being bordered by a selection of good places to eat and drink.

 The park has a serene Japanese garden, balancing stillness and movement with ornate stones and Koi Carp.
 There are free roaming fowl including Peacocks, Moorhens and others, as well as Squirrels.
 You will find seasonal flower gardens, and enough long term forested areas to find bluebells in the right season.